Cross Registration for Law Classes

 - Fall 2013 courses: submit your cross-registration application as early as June, but not later than 5 p.m. on Friday, September 13, the last day of the Law School’s Fall term Add/Drop period.

-- Spring 2014 courses: submit your cross-registration application as early as November, but not later than 5 p.m. on Tuesday, January 28, the last day of the Law School’s Spring term Add/Drop period.
+- Spring 2014 courses: submit your cross-registration application beginning in December, but not later than 5 p.m. on Tuesday, January 28, the last day of the Law School’s Spring term Add/Drop period.

 Process for Cross-registering

 Cross-Registrants can register for a maximum of two (2) Law courses per term and no more than four (4) Law courses during their entire Columbia course of study.